Cyborg futures - the challenge of implanting and integrating artificial muscle

 15:15-15:45 Break

-15:45-16:15 Muscles to embody uncertainty, optimally interact with the environment and enhance sensory extraction
+15:45-16:15 Muscles to embody uncertainty, optimally interact with the environment and extract information from it

 In this talk, I will present how humans control their muscles to interact optimally with their environment and how implementing these principles can create versatile artificial muscle systems.
 Human muscles function as soft actuators with tunable spring-like properties, allowing for adaptive energy exchange, maximal sensory extraction, and compensation for stable, unstable, or uncertain dynamics.
 By modelling and implementing these adaptive mechanisms, we have developed robotic systems that advance flexible industrial automation, teleoperation, and intuitive, efficient human-robot interaction.